RFE/RL's Hungarian Service: Szabad Európa

 - The Service operates digitally via its website, social media platforms, podcasts, and newsletter.

-- Covered 2022 parliamentary election; interviewed opposition leader Péter Márki-Zay, breaking news about fears of government interference.
+- Covered 2022 parliamentary election; interviewed opposition leader Péter Márki-Zay, breaking news about his fears of government interference.

 - Published story that state media conglomerate MTVA twisted reporting; Hungarian courts ruled documents about state media editorial content must be turned over to Service.